i

 Warren Bennis

 Sort, Straighten, Shine, Standardize, and Sustain are the five steps in the 5S process for creating a more orderly and effective workspace.
-Advanced lean manufacturing tools and procedures can be implemented on top of 5S.
+Thus, advanced lean manufacturing tools and procedures can be implemented on top of 5S.
+What is 5S System?
 The 5S system of visual management is systematic and makes use of everything from floor tape to operations manuals.
 It’s not just about keeping things tidy and organized; it’s also about increasing productivity and profit.
-The 5S framework places an emphasis on using a particular attitude and set of tools to boost productivity and value.
+Moreover, the 5S framework places an emphasis on using a particular attitude and set of tools to boost productivity and value.
 It entails performing waste removal exercises as well as monitoring, evaluating, working together, and searching for garbage.

 What is 5S System?